 While being a therapist and clinic owner, he continued his professional development with courses such as Myofascial Release, Muscle Energy and Cranio-Sacral Techniques before embarking in full-time studies to become a Physiotherapist.
 Pierre obtained his Diploma in Advanced Manual & Manipulative Therapy in 2016, and became a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT) http://manippt.org.
-He continues to pursue more courses in fascial, neural and temporomandibular (TMJ) dysfunctions, as well as the Integrated Systems Model.
+In 2019, he obtained his certification in the Gunn IMS dry needling system https://www.gunnims.com.
+He continues to seek more courses in fascial, neurodynamics, chonric pain, and temporomandibular (TMJ) dysfunctions.

 Pierre’s athletic background ranges from cycling (road and mountain), track, cross-country and road running.
 He has qualified twice to represent Canada at the World Duathlon Championships, as well as the World Solo 24-hour Mountain Bike Championships.
 Following the completion of his Physiotherapy program, he completed an 11,000 km cycling trip across Canada.

 Pierre est heureux de vous offrir ses services dans les deux langues.